HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 ### `prefetch`

-The [prefetch](https://web.dev/link-prefetch/) hint allows us to initiate low-priority requests we expect to be used on the next navigation.
-The Hint will download the resources and drop it into the HTTP cache for later usage.
+The [`prefetch`](https://web.dev/link-prefetch/) hint allows us to initiate low-priority requests we expect to be used on the next navigation.
+The hint will download the resources and drop it into the HTTP cache for later usage.
 Important to notice, `prefetch` will not execute or otherwise process the resource, and to execute it the page will still need to call the resource by the `<script>` tag.

 ```html
 <link rel="prefetch" as="script" href="next-page.bundle.js">
 ```

-There are a variety of ways to implement the resources predictions logic, could be based on signals like user mouse movement, common user flows/journeys or even based on a combination of both on top of Machine Learning.
+There are a variety of ways to implement a resource's predictions logic, it could be based on signals like user mouse movement, common user flows/journeys, or even based on a combination of both on top of machine learning.

 Be mindful, depending on the [quality](https://github.com/andydavies/http2-prioritization-issues#current-status) of HTTP/2 prioritization of the CDN used, `prefetch` prioritization could either improve performance or make it slower, by over prioritizing `prefetch` requests and taking away important bandwidth for the initial load.
 Make sure to double check the CDN you are using and adapt to take into consideration some of the best practices shared in [Andy Davies's](https://andydavies.me/blog/2020/07/08/rel-equals-prefetch-and-the-importance-of-effective-http-slash-2-prioritisation/) article.

-### Native Lazy loading
+### Native lazy loading

 The [native lazy loading](https://web.dev/browser-level-image-lazy-loading/) hint is a native browser API for deferring the load of offscreen images and iframes.
 By using it, assets that are not needed during the initial page load will not initiate a network request, this will reduce data consumption and improve page performance.